Brighton – A city famed for it’s vegetarian dining

 - Vegetarian & gluten free options available

 Joe’s Cafe is a hidden away, locally run cafe in the Seven Dials area of Brighton.
 Now under new owners, they have become increasingly popular as more and more people are finding out about their delicious food.
-In 2014, Joe’s won best breakfast in Brighton (Brighton and Hove Independant), and are now short listed for the best breakfast and best in Cafe in Brighton in 2015 (Brighton Foodie Awards 2015).
+In 2014, Joe’s won best breakfast in Brighton (Brighton and Hove Independent), and they also won Best Breakfast in the 2017 BRAVO Awards.
 Not a vegetarian venue, but certainly offers vegetarian options.